Palestine Order in Council

 Cover page of the Palestine Order-in-Council.

-The Constitution of Mandatory Palestine, formally known as the 10 August 1922 Palestine Order-in-Council, was the codified constitution of Mandatory Palestine.
+The Palestine Order-in-Council, 1922, was the constitutional document of Mandatory Palestine.
 It was first published on 1 September 1922 in an Extraordinary Issue of the Palestine Gazette.

-The constitution, which was published approximately two weeks after the League of Nations approval of the Mandate for Palestine, officially replaced the British military occupation of Palestine, which had been in force since the end of World War I, with a civil administration.
+The order-in-council, which was published approximately two weeks after the League of Nations approval of the Mandate for Palestine, officially replaced the British military occupation of Palestine, which had been in force since the end of World War I, with a civil administration.

-The constitution included the following terms: